 The online Master of Arts in Educational Leadership program is designed to prepare students for administrative and leadership positions in PK-12 school settings and other education-related fields.
 This is not a state approved program for certification in Florida.
-In addition, the Educational Leadership MA offers two tracks focused on higher education: Higher Education/Student Personnel and Community College Education, both of which have different requirements.
+In addition, the Educational Leadership MA offers three tracks focused on higher education: Higher Education/Student Personnel, Community College Education, and Student Athlete Support Services (SASS), all of which have different requirements.

 International students (F or J visa) are required to enroll in a full-time course load of 9 credit hours during the fall and spring semesters.
 Only 3 of the 9 credit hours may be taken in a completely online format.
 For a detailed listing of enrollment requirements for international students, please visit www.intl.ucf.edu